andrewjw/site/_posts/2009-05-02-couchql-01-released.md

 - release
 permalink: "/2009/05/02/couchql-01-released/"
 ---
 I've just uploaded the first release of CouchQL.
-It can be installed from PyPI by typing "easy_install couchql" or you can download a tarball from <a href="http://code.google.com/p/couchql/downloads/list">Google Code</a>.
+It can be installed from PyPI by typing "easy_install couchql" or you can download a tarball from [Google Code](http://code.google.com/p/couchql/downloads/list).

 It's a very early release, but please play with it, break it and email me your results!